Malware - “Cryptolocker Ransomware”

 A summary of the guide for users of the College Electronic Communications Infrastructure

 Standards for Safeguarding Customer Information (The Gramm-Leach-Bliley Act) - A guide for College Employees

-The Higher Education Opportunity Act (HEOA) was signed into law on August 14, 2008.
-Final regulations were issued on October 29, 2009.
-Enforcement of the HEOA provisions formally begins July 1, 2010, and all colleges and universities are required to make a good-faith effort at compliance.
+The Higher Education Opportunity Act (HEOA) was signed into law on Aug.
+14, 2008.
+Final regulations were issued on Oct.
+29, 2009.
+Enforcement of the HEOA provisions began July 1, 2010, and all colleges and universities are required to make a good-faith effort at compliance.